Skip to content

 • We can not manage keys in this case

-• Server-Side Encryption with Customer Master Keys (CMKs) Stored in AWS Key Management Service (SSE-KMS): Server-Side Encryption with Customer Master Keys (CMKs) Stored in AWS Key - Management Service (SSE-KMS) is similar to SSE-S3, but with some additional benefits and charges for using this service.
-There are separate permissions for the use of a CMK that - provides added protection against unauthorized access of your objects in Amazon S3.
+Server-Side Encryption with Customer Master Keys (CMKs) Stored in AWS Key Management Service (SSE-KMS): The SSE-KMS is similar to SSE-S3, but with some additional benefits and charges for using this service.
+There are separate permissions for the use of a CMK that provides added protection against unauthorized access of your objects in Amazon S3.

 • We can create and use data keys, master keys, and rotate keys as well.